paigeadelethompson/django-powerdns-manager/README.rst

        manage.py migrate
        manage.py migrate --database=powerdns

    *django-powerdns-manager* should be considered **work in progress**.
-The *0.2.XaN* releases should be considered experimental.
 If you use it in production, please make sure you test new releases before upgrading your production systems.

    This software comes without any warranty of any kind.
 You are on your own.